swcarpentry/DEPRECATED-site/blog/2014/10/lessons-repo-split-and-translations.md

 Under this directory would live translations other than original lesson using the ISO two-letter language code.
 The contents of these directories would be otherwise identical to those of the host lesson.
 This is how the Francisco has implemented his translation, on a fork of the bc repo.
+The [ProGit Book](https://progit.org/translations) intially started out with this implementation.

 ## Option 2: Translations live within a separate branch